 For BSc (Extended Degree Programme) students.
 This module focuses on the development of writing skills in the academic environment in general and specifically in the natural sciences.
 Aspects such as engaging with and understanding relevant academic and natural science texts, understanding text components, presenting data in an edited and coherent text, the use of correct and proper language, the employment of accurate language, correct referencing technique and using graphics to clarify data will be addressed.

-Home department: Language Centre Method of Assessment: Flexible Assessment
+Home department: Language Centre

 53945 Simulation

 442 (8) Simulation(2L; 0,5P; 1T)